Battle of the Pelennor Fields: Elegiac tone

 Robert Lee Mahon states in CEA Critic that Tolkien's account of the battle is tinged with the elegiac, so that whatever the outcome, much will be lost.
 Men have the gift of Iluvatar, death.
 In the battle, Aragorn and Éomer "were unscathed, for such was their fortune and the skill and might of their arms, and few indeed had dared to abide them ... in the hour of their wrath".
-So far so heroic, in the fantasy, Mahon notes; "But many others were hurt or maimed or dead upon the field."
+So far so heroic, Mahon notes; "But many others were hurt or maimed or dead upon the field."
 The battle chapter ends with "an elegiac lay", in which Tolkien has a scop of Rohan imitate his beloved Beowulf: "We heard of the horns in the hills ringing, the swords shining in the South-kingdom...
 There Théoden fell, Thengling mighty ... high lord of the host. ...
 Death in the morning and at day's ending lords took and lowly.
 Long now they sleep under grass in Gondor."
 Mahon comments that the reader mourns even while rejoicing, in his view "the essence of great fantasy".

 James Shelton, in Journal of Tolkien Research, writes that Éomer's (and Tolkien's) use of alliterative verse during the battle functions on different levels.
 After Théoden's death, Éomer declaims "Mourn not overmuch!
 Mighty was the fallen, meet was his ending.
 When his mound is raised, women then shall weep.
 War now calls us!"
 Shelton notes that Shippey rightly called this "'midway between' a lament and a battle-cry".
 This both honours the fallen king, and calls for Théoden's last fight to be continued with valour; yet, he writes, in a modern novel, the possibility is opened that Éomer will not live up to that ancient ideal: Éomer "wept as he spoke".
 This "northern courage" is to go on fighting, even if one knows one will die.
 Tolkien has thus, in Shelton's view, both portrayed Anglo-Saxon attitudes and humanized Éomer as a man with emotions behind the armour and the tradition.